vmware/gssapi-unix/README.md

 ### Install binaries
     - make install

-### Built Libaries
+### Built Libraries
-Currently following libaries will be built.
+Currently following libraries will be built.
   1. libgssapi_unix_creds.so
   2. libgssapi_unix.so